-On the Paris campus, the MSc Financial Markets & Investments has a banking & markets focus.
+On the Paris campus, the MSc Financial Markets has an Asset Management track and an Investment Banking track

 This track prepares students for positions that require both technical excellence and a global finance knowledge.

 The MSc Financial Markets & Investments track on the Paris campus brings students together from all over the world with diverse backgrounds.
 It shifts from being academic and rigorous training in the first semester to a more hands-on approach featuring experienced professionals in the second term.

 The best way to prepare is to start class books (which will be required reading over the first semester, with some preliminary self-study - see above) or to read the Financial Times / Wall Street Journal, etc. every day.